w3c/wai-mission/content/index.md

 ## Vision

-The W3C vision is that the Web and related technologies are accessible so that people with disabilities around the globe can **participate equally** in the digital world.
+The W3C vision is that the Web and related technologies are accessible so that all people with disabilities around the globe can **participate equally** in the digital world.
 That includes:
 * Accessibility standards/guidelines are harmonized globally.
 * All technical standards and specifications support accessibility.
 * Tools that create and deliver digital content support accessibility.